 FORWARD AND AFT OVERHEAD PANEL

 The forward and aft overhead is probably the most complex panel, both in the real aircraft and in the simulator.
-Therefore, it has been earmarked to complete at a latter stage in the project.
-I believe it’s wise to have everything else working in the simulator (MIP, avionics, throttle, CDU, etc) with minimal bugs before connecting the two overhead panels.
+Therefore, it has been earmarked to complete at a later stage in the project.
+I believe it’s wise to have everything else working in the simulator (MIP, avionics, throttle, CDU, etc) with minimal bugs before connecting the forward and aft overhead.

-At first, a forward and aft panel produced by Flight Deck Solutions was going to be used; because of its 'plug and fly' capability.
-However, an OEM Boeing 737 overhead frame appeared on the market at a reasonable price, and I was fortunate in securing the forward and aft sections along with Cole starter switches, gauges, light switch toggles and several other switches and panels.
+At first, I deliberated using a overhead manufactured by Flight Deck Solutions - mainly becasue it was ‘plug and fly’.
+However, an OEM Boeing 737 overhead frame appeared on the market at a reasonable price, and I was fortunate in securing the forward and aft sections along with Cole starter switches, some gauges, light switch toggles and several other switches and panels.
+This said, there was still still a number of panels and light plates missing.

-The overhead is not a panel you can construct in a few days, and I'm not expecting to have a complete workable forward and aft panel for sometime.
-The simulator is quite flyable without an overhead, so a time frame has not been set for completion.
+The overhead is not a panel you can construct in a few days or weeks and finding the correct panels in reasonable condition has taken longer than anticipated.
+The simulator is flyable without an overhead, so a time frame has not been set for completion; this is a project that ticks along in the background.

-As parts are acquired, updates will be posted in the Journal section.
+As parts are acquired, updates will be posted and images added to the gallery.

 Overhead Functionality